 With doctors stumped, the family underwent full exome sequencing through Texas Children’s Hospital and Baylor College of Medicine.
 In a nutshell, the test mapped their entire genome and searched for genetic mutations.
 Results took several months, so they anxiously waited.

 In the meantime, the Elders took the kids to see Dr. Esaias Baca, a Functional Medicine doctor.
 He ran labs and recommended they remove gluten and dairy from their diet, which they did.
 Subsequently, two days later, Annabelle kept all her food down for the first time in her life.
 Two weeks later, the results were back.
 The kids were deficient in Alpha Lipoic Acid and were placed on a high dose supplement.

 In November 2013, the exome sequencing results were in and the Elder family finally had answers.
 Both Annabelle and Blair had an Auto somal Recessive genetic double mutation on the LIPT1 gene.
 Leigh syndrome was listed as a possible diagnosis, but their doctor at the time ruled it out.

-Annabelle and Blair, now 8 and 7 respectively, are currently enrolled in a clinical trial coordinated by Dr. Koenig and are seeing promising results.
-They still must work extremely hard and undergo medical intervention to maintain life functions that most of us take for granted, but they are thriving and teaching their little brother Clark (18 months) life’s most important lessons.
+Blair, now 10, is currently enrolled in a clinical trial coordinated by Dr. Koenig and continues to see promising results.
+He still must work extremely hard and undergo medical intervention to maintain life functions that most of us take for granted, but he is thriving and teaching little brother Clark (4 years old) life’s most important lessons.

-Annabelle and Blair and other children like them desperately need support as the medical community works to identify viable treatments and ultimately, a cure.
+Blair and other children like him desperately need support as the medical community works to identify viable treatments and ultimately, a cure.
 To make a donation in honor of the Elder family, click here.